polypoly-eu/polyPod/core/utils/poly-look/README.md

 * **run test**: `npm test`
 * **run lint**: `npm run lint`
 * **build library**: `npm run build`

 ## Steps to code a new polyLook component

 1- Write the js file of the component inside the src folder.
 The name of the file must be written in lowerCamelCase.

 2- To test the component we'll use the storybook.
 To use the new component inside the storybook app we have to write a `*.stories.js` file inside the `stories` folder with the same name of the component.
-In order to lear how to write a `*.story.js` file you can read the next [tutorial](https://storybook.js.org/docs/web-components/writing-stories/introduction).
+In order to learn how to write a `*.story.js` file you can read the next [tutorial](https://storybook.js.org/docs/web-components/writing-stories/introduction).

 3- Each component is required to have its own unit and integration tests.
 The test coverage for each component must be at least 70%.